Malta in the Eurovision Song Contest 2004: Competing entries

-Among the selected competing artists was former Maltese Eurovision entrant Georgina who represented Malta in the 1991 contest, Debbie Scerri who represented Malta in the 1997 contest, and Fabrizio Faniello who represented Malta in the 2001 contest.
-Among the songwriters, Paul Abela, Gerard James Borg and Philip Vella were all past writers of Maltese Eurovision entries.
-Paul Giordimaina represented Malta in the 1991 edition with Georgina Abela, who co-wrote the Maltese entry in 2001.
-Ralph Siegel and John O'Flynn co-wrote seventeen entries for various countries.

 Final

 The final took place on 13 and 14 February 2004.
 Sixteen entries competed and the 50/50 combination of votes of a four-member jury panel and the results of public televoting determined the winner.
-The interval act of the show featured performances by the 2004 Ukrainian Eurovision entrant Ruslana, and the local acts Claire Baluci, Ivan Filletti, Hooligan and Winter Moods.
+The interval act of the show on 13 February featured performances by local acts Claire Baluci, Antonello Persiano, Ray, Aka Fellas and the William Dance Group, while the interval act of the show on 14 February featured performances by the 2004 Ukrainian Eurovision entrant Ruslana and the local acts Claire Baluci, Ivan Filletti, Hooligan, Winter Moods and Aldo Busuttil.
 After the votes from the jury panel and televote were combined, "On Again...
 Off Again" performed by Julie and Ludwig was the winner.

 Preparation

 Following Julie and Ludwig's win at the Malta Song for Europe 2004, PBS announced that "On Again...
 Off Again" would undergo remastering for the Eurovision Song Contest.
 The revamped version was produced by Ralph Siegel and the release of the song's new version and official music video was announced on 27 March 2004 and made available online.
 The music video for the song was filmed earlier in March at several places of Malta, including the Dwejra Window in Gozo, the San Anton Gardens in Attard and the Manoel Theatre in Valletta.